 - 16.6.19 Dispatchers planning flights within the NAT HLA must ensure that the allocated aircraft has the minimum required navigation, communications and altitude alerting/reporting equipment on board.
 Flight procedures for minimum equipment and standards can be found in Chapter 8 and Chapter 11 of this Manual.
 Particular attention must be paid to MEL Items that may affect the aircraft.
-Be aware that the company MEL or Operations Specifications may be more restrictive than general NAT HLA requirements. - 16.6.20 Even though a flight that suffers a failure of a system (or component) once enroute, is not directly mandated to abide by MEL restrictions, it is important that any failures that will affect either NAT HLA or RVSM operations be promptly advised to, and closely coordinated with, the appropriate ATS facility. - 16.6.21 If an aircraft MEL (navigation, communications or altitude alerting/reporting system) prohibits operations in the NAT HLA it will be necessary to modify an aircraft's originally intended route of flight.
-An example would be an aircraft not equipped with two Long Range Navigation Systems (or LRNS's that are fully serviceable).
+Be aware that the company MEL or Operations Specifications may be more restrictive than general NAT HLA requirements. - 16.6.20 Even though a flight that suffers a failure of a system (or component) once enroute, is not directly mandated to abide by MEL restrictions, it is important that any failures that will affect either NAT HLA or RVSM operations be promptly advised to, and closely coordinated with, the appropriate ATS facility. - 16.6.21 An aircraft MEL (navigation, communications or altitude alerting/reporting system) may prohibit operating in the NAT HLA.
+Dispatchers may need to modify the flight plan and intended route of flight.
+Enroute failures can also affect what ATC will accept regardless of what was flight planned or filed.
 This situation could occur before departure or once enroute but before entering the NAT HLA.
 Options that should be considered by the dispatcher are: - > operate above or below the NAT HLA; - ➤ fly on special routes developed for aircraft equipped with limited LRNS equipment see Chapter 1, Chapter 3, and Chapter 12.